I coordinate and facilitate art projects

 Invited by ARTER to work on the project, I assisted the curatorial team by coordinating the exhibition production with the artists (Suzanne Pagé, Laurence Bossé, Philip Tinari & Claire Staebler) and the production team (ARTER)

 Xu Zhen, Eternity - The Soldier of Marathon Announcing Victory, A Wounded Galatian, 2014 (details)

 Wang Keping and his work along with Zao Wouki's ink.
 Courtesy: Aktis Gallery

 The exhibition ‘CHINA BLACK’ was dedicated to two of the most influential Chinese émigré artists of the 20th century.
 Aktis gallery showcased a group of 16 sculptures by the contemporary sculptor Wang Keping alongside a selection of 10 Chinese ink paintings by the renowned Zao Wou-Ki.

 Artist Liaison & Coordination

-The gallery was interested to present Wang Keping’s work.
-I introduced the artist to the gallery and took part in the project design and implementation, being in charge of the coordination between the gallery and the artist.
+The gallery was interested in presenting Wang Keping’s work.
+I introduced the artist to the gallery and took part in the project design and implementation, as well as the coordination between the gallery and the artist.

 Culture Chanel /Mademoiselle Privé